safespring/docs/content/service/sto4_storage.md

 A complete incident report is beeing prepared, and will be published later.

+## Update 2021-07-05

+Since last status update, we have continued to work on setting up infrastructure and automating restore process.
+We haven't restored any more files, but we have a list of 5 prioritized buckets we will start to restore this week.
+Once we have more information about numbers (number of buckets to restore, number of files in each bucket) - we will update with progress here.

 ## Update 2021-07-02
 We have today continued with the restore of the metadata.
 We also have set up a process for clearer communication on which data to restore first.
 We still aim at being able to restore objects in a larger scale early next week.